manojvirat457/Medusa-3D-Swag-Store/README.md

 - [Tamil Prakash](https://github.com/TamilPrakash-S) - [Discord](https://discordapp.com/users/1028260631356395601)

 ### Description

 This is an idea, just to prove that medusa can be easily adaptable and customizable upto any limits.
-Everything you can imagine and that is possible to implement with medusa.
-3d preview feature is something where Amazon, flipkart etc are implementing and investing on it.
-This repo will clear the doubts of the people on choosing medusa as their first choice for their e-commerce idea.
+Everything you can imagine and that is possible to implement with Medusa.
+3D preview feature is something where Amazon, Flipkart etc... are implementing and investing on it.
+This repo will clear the doubts of the people on choosing medusa as their first choice for their e-commerce idea and will also help them to get started with medusa.
+Also, this is a complete working example of medusa, so you can use it as a boilerplate for your e-commerce idea.

 ### Preview